LAST UPDATED ON OCTOBER 8, 2017 AT 1:01 P.M.

 If you’re in cord cutting mode, you can also check out Amazon Channels.
 It offers Prime members subscriptions to individual premium channels that were once only available to cable subscribers.
 Let’s say you wanted HBO, Starz, Showtime or Cinemax.
 Amazon Channels offers a free trial for any of those channels.

 There are also lesser known streaming platforms like Sundance Now for independent films.
 Shudder is a platform for all things horror.

-Amazon’s music service is no Spotify, but it does have over a million songs, and oodles of playlists.
+Amazon Music Unlimited is no Spotify, but it does have over a million songs, oodles of playlists and a 30-day free trial.
 You also get access to 800,000 free ebooks.

 Is Amazon Fire TV better than Roku?

-Roku launched its own PS Vue app in June, and while it’s largely been a welcome addition, there have been problems with Roku TVs operating on older software.
+Roku launched its own PS Vue app in June, and while it’s largely been a welcome addition, the menus aren’t nearly as nice.
 The expandable memory and gaming options on an Amazon Fire TV also gives a little bit more flexibility than with other comparable media streamers.
-If you’re more of a gamer and want to use PS Vue for your primary TV viewing, then a PlayStation 4 is probably a better fit for you.

 If you’ve been considering a Fire TV and a new 4K HDR TV, then the new Element 4K HDR televisions with Fire TV built in might be a better deal for you.